prdwyer/prdwyer.github.io/_posts/2015-5-8-thug_the_sticky_client.md

 [2015-05-08 00:42:47] Saving log analysis at ../logs/6b3804e98f36d15e1bb5bc1e9cee0a75/20150508004242
 {% endhighlight %}

 Checking out the logs directy shows us some long directory names.
 There is the thug.csv file which tells you which url request corresponds to the directory names.
-The names were computed by hashing the contents of the request.
+The names were computed by hashing the contents of the request and timestamps of the event.
+Below you can see the directory structure of the thug generated record.

 {% highlight tcsh %}
 honeydrive@honeydrive:/honeydrive/thug/logs/6b3804e98f36d15e1bb5bc1e9cee0a75$ tree